isotopp/isotopp.github.io/content/posts/2019-09-27-mysql-does-disk-io.md

 tablefiles.

-This ensures that there is always a whole old page and a log entry with intructions to patch the old image ("Redo Log Recovery") or a whole image of the new page on disk inside the doublewrite buffer, for recovery of torn pages.
+This ensures that there is always a whole old page and a log entry with intructions to patch the old image ("Redo-Log Recovery") or a whole image of the new page on disk inside the doublewrite buffer, for recovery of torn pages.